HerrerAaron/RHC_Analytics/README.md

 ## Credit

 As previously mentioned, this dataset comes from a previous study by Connors et al. (Connors et al., 1996, *JAMA*).
-The dataset for this project was downloaded at https://github.com/migariane/TutorialComputationalCausalInferenceEstimators.
+The dataset for this project was downloaded at [this link](https://github.com/migariane/TutorialComputationalCausalInferenceEstimators).